alfiyat/AutoCuke/README.md

    1. Create a folder 'RunCuke' on your machine (for creating a new workspace)
    2. Go to eclipse and select a 'workspace' by browsing for the 'RunCuke' folder (created in above step)
    3. Follow below steps to import project in eclipse -> Click on 'File' and select 'Import' option -> Then expand 'Maven' option
         -> Then click on 'Existing maven project'
         -> Click on 'Next'
-         -> Browse for extracted 'Automation/Assignment' folder
+        -> Browse for extracted 'Automation\Assignment' folder

 * How to execute test cases:
    1. In 'runner' package,right click on 'TestRunner class' and select option 'Run as'- JUnit Test (Set Junit 4)